 FDIC Educational Resources

-The award-winning FDIC Money Smart financial education program includes the Pay Yourself First module that specifically addresses saving.
-Pay Yourself First provides information on the importance of saving, tips on saving money, and options available to reach savings goals.
-Money Smart is available in an instructor-led version to teach all ages, in a podcast (audio) format, and in a self-paced online version.
+The award-winning FDIC Money Smart financial education materials provide information on the importance of saving money, tips on saving money, and options available to reach savings goals.
+Money Smart tools are available to teach people of all ages, in a podcast (audio) format, and in a self-paced online version.
 The Money Smart program also includes guides with exercises, activities, and conversation-starters to help young people learn more about money.

 Selected External Resources

-- The America Saves program (www.americasaves.org) encourages all Americans to save money, reduce debt and build wealth.
+The America Saves initiative, (www.americasaves.org) encourages all Americans to save money, reduce debt, and build wealth.
 You can visit this website to make a savings commitment and learn additional strategies to save.
 You can also read the FDIC’s press release for America Saves Week 2020, an annual opportunity for individuals to assess their savings habits and consider new ways to save.

 MyMoney.gov is the federal government's one-stop website that provides financial education resources from more than 20 federal agencies.
-The Savings & Investing page provides a comprehensive catalog of resources from federal agencies on saving and investing.
+It includes a page that provides a comprehensive catalog of resources from federal agencies on saving and investing.

-- The Department of Labor (www.dol.gov) site provides information for owners of small business on various retirement plan options.
+The Department of Labor (www.dol.gov) provides information for owners of small business on various retirement plan options.

-- Internal Revenue Service Programs provide free income tax preparation performed by certified volunteers.
+Internal Revenue Service Programs provide free income tax preparation performed by certified volunteers.
 Financial institutions may be able be involved with Volunteer Income Tax Assistance (VITA) coalitions before the start of tax season.

 Building Assets, Building Relationships: Bank Strategies for Encouraging Lower-Income Households to Save

-Not surprisingly, low- and moderate-income (LMI) households have the most difficulty saving.
-This FDIC Quarterly article explains the challenges LMI households face in building assets and examines the incentives banks have for encouraging these customers to save.
-The article also describes some strategies banks have used to build profitable relationships that also benefit lower-income consumers.
+This FDIC Quarterly article explains the challenges low and moderate income households face in building assets.
+The article also examines some strategies banks have used to build profitable relationships that also benefit lower-income consumers.

-A particular type of savings account, the Individual Development Account (IDA), is a relatively low risk way for banks to introduce American households who do not currently use the banking system to banking services and products that are offered.
-This FDIC Quarterly article explains how IDAs operate, describes banks' experience with IDAs, and points bankers to sources of information about these programs.
+This FDIC Quarterly article explains how Individual Development Accounts (IDAs) operate, describes banks' experience with IDAs, and points bankers to sources of information about these programs.